lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_morality.md

 Yet also: the act of lying or deception, is fabrication at its core, a manipulation of shared reality.
-It underscores the profound human capacity to use our understanding of the differences between our perspective and others' perspective to imagine, create, and transform shared realities.
+It underscores the profound human capacity to use our understanding of the differences between our perspective and others' perspectives to imagine, create, and transform shared realities.
 What is a story, a poem, or a myth but forms of fabrication which reveal deeper truths?
 When wielded with care and consent, lying and deception can illuminate rather than obscure.